hwagn02/hackathon_cyberdragons_lair/README.md

 # hackathon_cyberdragons_lair
-A text-based adventure game made in Python for a hackathon.
+A text-based adventure game made in Python for HackKU 2025.